ayuyamo/data-structures/PA2/README.md

     - `T* peek()`: The function returns a `T` object pointer to the data of the `top` item (node) in the stack.
 That is, it tells user which item will be taken from the stack if `pop()` was called.

-    - `void deleteAll()`: This function iterates through and delete each node in the stack.

     - `void print()`: This function iterates through and print each node's data (`personName` and `reserveCode`) in the stack.

 ### *StackQ* (Template)